A New Equation

 Using analog and digital combined, Textured Eventism reconstructs and forms a new view of the relationship between time and place, static and movement, the present and memory, and solidity and the ephemeral.

-In a world of growing artificiality where algorithms produce, Textured Eventism is a testament to the moments we touch and perceive — even as they increasingly blend with the all encompassing screens of simulation.
+In a world of growing artificiality where algorithms produce — Textured Eventism is a testament to the moments we touch and perceive — even as they increasingly blend with the simulation of this age of screens.

 “For those of us who believe in physics, the distinction between past, present and future is only a stubbornly persistent illusion". — Albert Einstein, physicist..